GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 - Preview and ok
 - Repeat steps above for each of the items owned (can reuse GREL expression from  `history`  tab){% endcapture %} {% include card.md header="Add a new column based on split values" text=text %}

-The image below shows the GREL expression in action.
+The image below shows the creation of the  `Play area`  column using the method described above.

-{% include figure.html img="***.jpg" alt="Add a column with values from two columns using GREL" caption="Advanced GREL" width="100%" %}
+{% include figure.html img="ORFacetSplit.JPG" alt="Custom Facet plus add a column" caption="Facet by GREL value.split & Add a column" width="100%" %}

 Below is an alternative method using a sequence of characters, known as Regular Expressions or Regex.
 These define how to structure a search in GREL.